kporembinski/zabezpieczsie.pl/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing the The Personal Security Checklist 🫶 So that your PR can be reviewed quickly, please complete the following sections:
+Thank you for contributing the ZabezpieczSie.pl 🫶
+So that your PR can be reviewed quickly, please complete the following sections:
 -->